 Step 1: Discover Where AI Can Help Most

 Start by looking at your business.
 What tasks take up too much time?
 What processes are repetitive or prone to human error?
 These are the ones to automate.
-For example, robotic automation services can take over back-office functions like data entry or inventory checks.
+For example, intelligent automation services can take over back-office functions like data entry or inventory checks.
 Cognitive automation tools can process invoices, manage HR documents or schedule meetings.

 For digital teams, AI content generation tools can automate blog writing, product descriptions or SEO content—saving hours of manual work.
 Pair this with an AI image generator to speed up creative processes and keep branding consistent.
 Start with one or two areas and track the results before expanding.

-You can also look into intelligent process automation which brings together AI, machine learning and rule-based workflows to enhance decision making across departments.
+You can also look into intelligent process automation, which brings together AI, machine learning and rule-based workflows to enhance decision-making across departments.
 Tools that support AI workflow automation make it easy to visualise, manage and measure progress from day one.

 Step 2: Set Clear, Measurable Business Objectives